junzis/atdelay/README.md

 ## Extraction

+TODO TALK ABOUT SOME OF THE FUNCTIONS IN THE FLOW CHART

 ## Models
-### Single airport prediction
+### Individual flight prediction
 A Random Forest regression model was used to obtain delays at individual airports.
 Features such as airline, planned arrival time and airport capacity were used as input to predict the target variable, which is *arrival delay*.

+TODO EDIT THIS SECTION

+### Single airport prediction
-EDIT THIS SECTION
+TODO EDIT THIS SECTION

 ### Graph Neural Network

-EDIT THIS SECTION
+TODO EDIT THIS SECTION

-## How to use
-description of workflow (something to do with the notebooks maybe? or some other kind of code example)
+## Troubleshooting and Contact
+TODO MAYBE OR MAYBE NOT ADD THIS